22p21s0045/obsidian-note/Lecture Kmutt/INT206/Recap/Recap Exam 2.md

 >• If one transaction writes a data item and another reads or writes same data item, order  execution is important.

+>[!tip]
+>Cascading rollback if this transaction read another transaction but another is rollback
 ### atomicity
 - If it error it rollback if success it commit it have only two state